nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_subscription-search.md

 ### Research

-The **research** feature displays read-only subscription information.
-You can view account information, digital subscription information, as well as allow you to search the account's history of events.
+The **research** feature displays read-only overview of the subscription.
+You can view account information, digital subscription information, and search the account's history of events, filtering the events by type and time.
 This feature does not start a call.

 ### Start Call